-I am dedicated to providing sensitive and compassionate psychological assessment and consultation to help individuals of all ages understand their strengths.
-Whether it’s ADHD, a learning disorder, electronic screen overuse, social media addiction, dyslexia, academic difficulties or anxiety, I see assessment and consultation as a shared process.
+I am dedicated to providing sensitive and compassionate psychological assessments for individuals of all ages.
+Whether it’s ADHD, a learning disorder, dyslexia, anxiety, depression, psychological or physical trauma, or electronic screen overuse, I view assessment as a shared process.

 - ADD / ADHD